aedwa038/SimpleResService/README.md

 SimpleResService
 ================

-Simple Rest Service mostly for learning
+Simple Rest Service using apache cxf and Jboss fuse mostly for learning about Web services